 The accounting world is increasingly tech-driven.
 We assess a firm’s commitment to innovation and technology adoption, looking at their use of cutting-edge software, data analytics tools, and automation processes.
 Firms that embrace technology are better equipped to provide efficient and insightful services to their clients.

-Employee and Partner Growth
+Why Employee and Partner Growth Matters

 A firm’s people are its most valuable asset.
 We consider employee and partner growth as a measure of a firm’s ability to attract and retain top talent.
 This factor reflects not only the firm’s current success but also its potential for future growth and stability.
 Consistent growth in these areas suggests a positive and supportive work environment, which is essential for long-term success.